Tarsiciosh/EssentialFeed/NOTES.md

 - create a CacheSpy to store the messages (Message enum type)
 - add the 'cache' parameter to the FeedLoaderCacheDecorator init
 - instead of using the concrete type LocalFeedLoader we can create an abstraction (protocol)
-- FeedCache (FeedSaver other option) that has the method save with the related SaveResult type
+- FeedCache (FeedSaver other option) that has the method save with the related Result type
 - make the CacheSpy conform to that protocol
 - change makeSUT to accept a cache (CacheSpy type) with a default value (to not brake the older tests)
 - change production code to invoke the save method in the cache when getting a cache result otherwise